 “I have heard it all before, Alba.
 We have welcomed quite a few.
 The stories get stale quick.”

-“Stale?” she asks, raising an eyebrow.
+“Stale?” she asks as she raises an eyebrow.
 “Stale is a word used to describe flat bread and ale that’s gone sour.
 This is our damnation.
 We do not have the luxury of describing our suffering with bland words.
 No, we are not stale.
 We are rancid.”

 Stop looking at me like that, kid.
 I don’t want to bother any more than you do.

 “I want all of it.
 All the lives, all the love.
-I am damned, remember?”
+As you said, I am damned.”

 “You’re here because you want to be saved,” Alba says as she shakes her head.

 “I’m here because I was too proud to admit that I had wasted the time I spent in my body.
 I was too stubborn to ask for help.
 But you know what?
 When I was alive, I believed that I didn’t need to be saved.
 Now look at me.
 I will never move on to the beyond.
 If you have made your choice, Alba, rip apart those remaining, fraying filaments coming out of your dying body.
 Fuck them up as if you were floating in your mother’s womb and you had the chance to cut off your umbilical cord.
 Maybe you truly meant your words and you’ll dissolve into nothing.
 Or maybe you are just a fool who has no clue what’s waiting for her.”

 “I’m ready for it, alive or dead.
 Do you think I care?”